-PROGRAM DATES: The overseas component of the program will officially begin in Sicily on Monday, June 16 and will end on Monday, June 30, 2014.
-Students should plan to arrive on Monday, June 16 in order to be there when the program begins the next day.
+PROGRAM DATES: The overseas component of the program will officially begin in Sicily on Monday, June 1 and will end on Sunday, June 28, 2015.
+Students should plan to depart from the USA on Saturday, May 30 and arrive on Sunday, May 31 in order to be there when the program begins on June 1.

-PROGRAM DIRECTOR: Michael J. Kolb, Professor of Anthropology in the NIU College of Liberal Arts and Sciences, has taught Old World archaeology at NIU for many years, and has directed NIU field schools in Hawai'i, and field schools in Sicily.
+PROGRAM DIRECTORS: Michael J. Kolb, Professor Emeritus of Anthropology in the NIU College of Liberal Arts and Sciences, taught Old World archaeology at NIU for many years, and has directed NIU field schools in Hawai'i, and field schools in Sicily.